BIOL409/BIOL409.github.io/_posts/2016-04-08-info-session2.md

 will cover most of the same material we discussed in the first session, but we will be able to answer more questions, and talk about more course details...

 Please feel free to attend.
-There will be snacks!

 **Remember!!!**